simongog/sdsl-lite/benchmark/indexing_count/README.md

     - [R][RPJ] with package `xtable`.
 You can install the package by calling `install.packages("xtable")` in R.
     - [pdflatex][LT] to generate the pdf reports.
+  * The construction of the 200MB indexes needs about 1GB of RAM.

 ## Usage